Programs & Services

 - Whirlpool/sauna/steam room

 - Squash courts

-- A smart classroom with an adjoining human performance laboratory.
+- Smart classroom with an adjoining human performance laboratory

-- The fitness and cardiovascular rooms which contains treadmills, elliptical machines, bikes, free weights, and circuit strength machines.
+- Fitness and cardiovascular rooms which contain treadmills, elliptical machines, bikes, free weights, and circuit strength machines

-- The dance and aerobics studio is a multi-function space that houses Pilates, martial arts, aerobic classes, and dance courses
+- Dance and aerobics studio which is a multi-function space that houses Pilates, martial arts, aerobic classes, and dance courses

-- The gymnasium which seats 600 spectators for athletic events and up to 1,000 for other events
+- Gymnasium which seats 600 spectators for athletic events and up to 1,000 for other events

 - Athletics Games

 Chatham University offers a variety of Division III sports teams that play at home throughout the fall and spring semesters.
 Many students, faculty, staff, and community members dress in purple to cheer on the Cougars!
 Check out the fall and spring sports programs for game schedules.
 Go Chatham Cougars!